Pat O'Brien (radio and television personality): Other appearances

+In 1997 O'Brien appeared as himself in Season 2 Episode 7 of Everybody Loves Raymond, titled Working Late Again.
 In 2000, O'Brien returned to the sports world when he covered the Summer Olympic Games in Sydney for NBC, appearing on the CNBC channel.
 He also covered the 2002 Winter Olympics in Salt Lake City, Utah appearing on MSNBC.
 He also anchored the 2004 Games in Athens, Greece for NBC, this time appearing on both the Network and MSNBC, and in 2012 anchors the tennis tournament coverage which will be carried on Bravo.
 In addition to the Olympics, he also hosted the late night edition of the 2006 U.S. Open Tennis Championships for CBS Sports which was his return to CBS after a 9-year hiatus.

-In 2001, O'Brien had a cameo appearance in P. Diddy's Bad Boy For Life music video.
+In 2001, O'Brien had a cameo appearance in P. Diddy's Bad Boy for Life music video.
 In early 2003, Pat O'Brien filled in for Casey Kasem three times on Kasem's radio programs American Top 40 and American Top 20, once in January, once in February, and once in March when Kasem took vacation time.
 O'Brien also voice-acted in an episode of The Twilight Zone entitled "Mr. Motivation".
 His voice is used for a doll named "Mr. Motivation".

-O'Brien has been parodied or targeted on shows like The Simpsons, Home Movies, The Howard Stern Show, South Park, The Soup, Late Night with Conan O'Brien, Best Week Ever, The Adam Carolla Show, The Opie and Anthony Show, The Boondocks, Cheap Seats, The Showbiz Show with David Spade, and by Jimmy Fallon on Saturday Night Live.
+O'Brien has been parodied or targeted on shows like The Simpsons, Home Movies, The Howard Stern Show, South Park, The Soup, Late Night with Conan O'Brien, Best Week Ever, The Adam Carolla Show, The Opie and Anthony Show, The Boondocks, Cheap Seats, The Showbiz Show with David Spade, The Larry Sanders Show, and by Jimmy Fallon on Saturday Night Live.
 He was also the subject of a TV Funhouse cartoon by Robert Smigel.
 In 2005, O'Brien appeared on the Adult Swim program Robot Chicken, lampooning himself and his hosting of The Insider.

-He is currently featured on the Adult Swim show Hot Package.
+He was featured on the Adult Swim show Hot Package.

 O'Brien made a cameo appearance in the 1998 comedy BASEketball as himself.